graceeh146/Lab_03/lab-03.md

 ### Exercise 1

-Nobel has 935 observations and 26 variables.Each row presents a Nobel laureate such as names, the year they won,biographical information, and etc.
+Nobel has 935 observations and 26 variables.
+Each row presents a Nobel laureate, such as name, the year they won, biographical information, etc.

 ``` r